krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/FRONTEND.md

   reel (`HeroReel`, `QuickActionsReel`, `TestimonialsReel`) applies `snap-start` so sections fill the viewport minus navigation heights for an Instagram-style experience. `ScrollModeContext` skips its scroll hiding logic when in `reel` mode to let native scroll snapping work.
+The page adjusts to dynamic reel configuration changes and logs height mismatches for debugging.
  - `TestimonialsReel` cycles through customer testimonials.

 ## Booking Form